jaguilar89/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Looked at the error within the Rails console, which showed a typo within the create method in the controller, went to the controller and corrected the typo.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Looked at the error that was being displayed in the browser (client), and determined that no JSON was being returned to the frontend.
+Fixed error by correcting the update method on the controller and having it return JSON containing the updated object.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Looked at the error within the Rails console, which showed that there was no route defined for delete/destroy within the routes.rb file.
+Added route in routes.rb file